At the End of the World: Local Dynamical Cobordism: Local Dynamical Cobordisms

 As explained in the introduction, we are interested in solutions for which the scalar attains infinity in field space i.e. $\phi\to\pm\infty$ at a point at finite distance in spacetime, defining an ETW brane.
 Without loss of generality we take this boundary to be $y=0$, and the infinity in field space as $\phi\to \infty$.

-We note that, if $\phi\to\infty$ at a finite spacetime distance, then we also have $|\phi'|\to\infty$ as $y\to 0$.
-Using $\phi'^2=2(V-V_t)$ from \eqref{eq:tunneling-potential}, this tell us that the difference of the potentials goes to infinity at $y\to 0$.
-One possibility would seemingly be that $|V_t|\ll |V|$ (i.e., $a(\phi)\to-\infty$).
-However, although one can cook up potentials realizing this possibility, we have not encountered it in any of the string theory examples in later sections.
-We therefore ignore this possibility in what follows, leaving open the question about the consistency of such behaviors from the point of view of UV fundamental theories.

-From \eqref{eq:vt_solution}, it is then clear that the asymptotic behavior as $y\to 0$, $\phi\to \infty$ is controlled by the asymptotic constant value of $a$, so we restrict to constant $a$.
-Recalling the constraint $a \leq 1$, note that it includes $a=0$, which corresponds to solutions with potential negligible with respect to the kinetic energy for the scalar (at least asymptotically).
+From \eqref{eq:vt_solution}, it is clear that the asymptotic behavior as $y\to 0$, $\phi\to \infty$ is controlled by the asymptotic profile of $a(\phi)$.
+We know from the previous section that $a(\phi)\leq 1$ and we restrict our analysis to the cases where $a(\phi)$ has a well-defined and constant limit $a < 1$ as $\phi\to \infty$ (we briefly remark on the behavior $a\to 1$ below \eqref{eq:sol-V}).
+Indeed, although one can cook up potentials realizing other possibilities, we have not encountered them in any of the string theory examples in later sections.
+We therefore ignore other possibilities in what follows, leaving for future work the question about the consistency of such behaviors from the viewpoint of UV completions.
+Note that the constraint $a < 1$ includes $a=0$, which corresponds to solutions with potential negligible with respect to the kinetic energy for the scalar (at least asymptotically).

 Taking constant $a$, \eqref{eq:vt_solution} gives

 where $c>0$ is related to the boundary condition used before.
 As explained in Appendix \ref{app:subleading}, we also allow $c$ to hide some $\phi$-dependence, corresponding to subleading corrections.
 The leading behaviour is an exponential controlled by the critical exponent $\delta$, given by